The Safest and Most Dangerous Places in Cornell, WI: Crime Maps and Statistics

 Is Cornell, WI Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US city.
-Cornell ranks in the 60th percentile for safety, meaning it is safer than 60% of cities but less safe than 40%.
-This analysis applies only to Cornell's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Cornell's combined rate is slightly lower than the norm.
+Cornell sits in the 60th percentile, ahead of 60% of cities and behind 40%.
+The grade covers only Cornell's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Cornell is 20.93 per 1,000 residents in the typical year.
-Cornell Residents generally consider the southwest part of the city to be the safest.
-Your chance of being a victim of crime in Cornell varies by neighborhood - ranging from 1 in 42 in the north neighborhoods to 1 in 67 in the southwest.
+The overall crime rate in Cornell is 20.93 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 42 in the north neighborhoods to 1 in 67 in the southwest.

 The Cost of Crime™ in Cornell, WI

-The total projected cost of crime in Cornell for 2025 is $702,608.
-This translates to approximately $305 per resident and $732 per household.
-On average, crime-related costs account for 0.9% of the median household income in Cornell.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Cornell for 2025 is $702,608, about $305 per resident and $732 per household.
+That equals 0.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 58.9%